Ficool

 And then I see.
 I'm at the front of the cart, must've been dragged here.

-Investigating further I squint through the bulkhead.
-At the back old Jimson kneels, torch clutched in one blood-slicked hand, shield dented and scarred.
-His face is pallid — lips tinged with color — yet around his neck hangs the pendant, pulsing faintly with a sickly light.
+Investigating further, I squint through the bulkhead.
+At the back, old Jimson kneels, torch clutched in one blood-slicked hand, shield dented and scarred.
+His face is pallid — lips tinged with colour — yet around his neck hangs the pendant, pulsing faintly with a sickly light.

 At the edge of the torchlight behind the wagon, shapes stir.
 Bodies mostly concealed, linger in the shadows, their glossy eyes preying on the pendant's glow as if it were a delicacy.